-If OCU is open and the student does not feel able to attend for safety reasons, but it is the second absence in one course (of a five week course), the student may petition in writing to the Assistant Vice President of Adult Education to be allowed to continue in that course.
+If OCU is open and the student does not feel able to attend for safety reasons, but it is the second absence in one course (of a five week course), the student may petition in writing to the Associate Vice President for Adult Education to be allowed to continue in that course.
 Factors that will contribute to the petition being granted include issued snow advisories and recorded snowfall/icy conditions in the student's home area.
 NOTE: In no case can a student miss three class sessions of a five week course and be allowed to complete the course.
-In no case can a student miss more than one class session of a two week or three week course and be allowed to complete the course.
+In no case can a student miss more than one class session of a two week, three week, or four week course and be allowed to complete the course.